dchest/db-api/README.md

 ### Authentication:

-**db-api/HTTP** REST API uses HTTP Basic Authentication, and all **a50c** client library classes need the API key and pass to initialize.
+**db-api/HTTP** REST API uses HTTP Basic Authentication, and most **a50c** client library classes need the API key and pass to initialize.
 When testing API, just give it the key and pass strings from the fixtures.

 To see whether they're legit, PostgreSQL searches api_keys table for that key, pass, and making sure this API is in the array of apis.
 This could be a peeps schema function, but for now is not.
 It'd probably be two queries: one for api_keys to get the person, then once authed, returning person_id, another one could get peeps.emailers.id or muckwork.managers.id or whatever, based on their person_id.
 One more layer where it might fail just in case their person_id is not in that table.